sixdgt/AJP-2025-Topics-TU-BCA/README.md

 The project utilizes the following external libraries:
 - **MySQL Connector JAR:** Required for connecting Java applications to a MySQL database.
 - **FlatLaf JAR:** A modern look-and-feel library for Java Swing applications.
+- **jBCyrpt JAR:** jBCrypt is a Java™ implementation of OpenBSD's Blowfish password hashing code, as described in "A Future-Adaptable Password Scheme" by Niels Provos and David Mazières.

 ## How to Run the Project
 1. Ensure you have **Java 8 or later** installed.